jcv333/Somatic_secondhits_via_CNV_integrate_multidimensional_data/README.md

 ### 4) Integration of multidimensional data.
 Integrate:
-- Germline data (information of each variant).
+- Germline data (information of each germline genetic variant).
 - Tumor data (second hits either as LOH or point mutations, CNV status of the 6 HRD-related genes, methylation in <i>BRCA1/RAD51C</i>, and Signature 3).
 - Clinical data (age of diagnosis, sex, ethnicity, clinical subtype, among others).